Sarahkel/IrisProject/README.md

-# IrisProject
+# Iris Course Project - Programming and Scripting
-Course Project on Fisher's Iris Data Set
+Course Project on exploration of Fisher's Iris Data Set